PowerDNS/pdns/pdns/recursordist/docs/security-advisories/powerdns-advisory-2017-05.rst

-An issue has been found in the web interface of PowerDNS Recursor, where the qname of DNS queries was displayed without any escaping, allowing a remote attacker to inject HTML and Javascript code into the web interface, altering the content.
+An issue has been found in the web interface of PowerDNS Recursor, where the qname of DNS queries was displayed without any escaping, allowing a remote attacker to inject HTML and JavaScript code into the web interface, altering the content.
 This issue has been assigned CVE-2017-15092.

 PowerDNS Recursor from 4.0.0 up to and including 4.0.6 are affected.